 Google 2.0

-For many Google has become the start of the internet from where we begin the majority of our journeys through it’s vast maze-like structures.
+For many Google has become the start of the internet from where we begin the majority of our journeys through its vast maze-like structures.
 Is there no end in sight to Google’s technological onslaught?
-I often wonder where this will all end up and, having watched way too many sci-fi films over the years, the answers are not always a positive one!
+I often wonder where this will all end up and, having watched way too many sci-fi films over the years, the answers are not always positive!

 [ More here, here, and here. ]